-The first approach (also the first to be investigated, from a historical point of view) has lead to the pre-big bang scenario that we shall present in the following section.
-The second approach, which only recently seems to have shown positive results, has lead to scenarios where the inflaton field corresponds to the distance between two three-dimensional membranes (called $3$-branes), propagating through a higher-dimensional space-time manifold.
+The first approach, proposed more than twenty years ago, has lead to the pre-big bang scenario that we shall present in the following section.
+The second approach is more recent, and has lead to scenarios where the inflaton field corresponds to the distance between two three-dimensional membranes (called $3$-branes), propagating through a higher-dimensional space-time manifold.

-This section is devoted to a brief illustration of this second possibility, considering in particular the interaction between a brane and an anti-brane, which attract each other because of their opposite ``charges" \cite{15} (see \cite{17} for a detailed introduction).
-It should be mentioned, however, that other examples of brane-cosmology exist, in which the two $3$-branes are ``domain walls" representing the space-time boundaries: we are referring to the so-called ``ekpyrotic" \cite{18,18a} or ``new ekpyrotic" \cite{burt} scenario, where the brane interaction (and their eventual collision) is associated to the shrinking of an extra spatial dimension orthogonal to the branes.
-For that scenario we refer to the presentation of Paul Steinhardt and Neil Turok in this volume.
+This second possibility has been implemented, in particular, considering the interaction between a brane and an anti-brane, which attract each other because of their opposite ``gravitational charges" \cite{15} (see \cite{17} for a detailed introduction of the so-called ``brane-antibrane" inflationary mechanism).
+But there are also examples of brane-cosmology in which the two $3$-branes are ``domain walls" representing the space-time boundaries: we are referring to the so-called ``ekpyrotic" \cite{18,18a} or ``new ekpyrotic" \cite{burt} scenario, where the brane interaction (and their eventual collision) is associated to the shrinking of an extra spatial dimension orthogonal to the branes.
 One should also mention the so-called models of ``multi-brane" inflation \cite{Axel}, where several M-theory branes combine their steep interactions to produce an acceptable (i.e., flat enough) inflaton potential as in models of ``assisted" inflation \cite{Liddle}.